-Bays West comprises of areas including Rozelle Bay, White Bay and Glebe Island with the inclusion of the Rozelle Rail Yards and White Bay Power Station.
+Bays West comprises areas including Rozelle Bay, Rozelle Rail Yards, White Bay, Glebe Island and White Bay Power Station.

 Register your details below to receive email updates on the Bays West Precinct.